patterns-app/patterns-devkit/README.md

 #### DataBlock

-A `DataBlock` is an immutable set of data records of a uniform `ObjectSchema`. `DataBlock`s are the basic data unit of Dags, the unit that `pipe`s take as input and ultimately produce as output.
-More precisely, `DataBlock`s are a reference to an abstract ideal of these records; in practice, a DataBlock will be stored on one or more Storage mediums in one or more DataFormats -- a CSV on the local file, a JSON string in memory, or a table in a Postgres database, for example -- Dags abstracts over specific formats and storage engines, and provides seamless
+A `DataBlock` is an immutable set of data records of a uniform `ObjectSchema`. `DataBlocks ` are the basic data unit of Dags, the unit that `pipes` take as input and ultimately produce as output.
+More precisely, `DataBlocks` are a reference to an abstract ideal of these records; in practice, a DataBlock will be stored on one or more Storage mediums in one or more DataFormats -- a CSV on the local file, a JSON string in memory, or a table in a Postgres database, for example -- Dags abstracts over specific formats and storage engines, and provides seamless